-The parameters and orientations of the Master plan that have a regulatory scope are reflected in the urban planning regulations of the City.
-Zoning is the main regulatory instrument for implementing the Master plan.
+The parameters and orientations of the Planning program that have a regulatory scope are re-flected in the urban planning regulations of the City.
+Zoning is the main regulatory instrument for implementing the Planning program.
 It determines the vocation of the different zones of the territory in order to control the use of land and buildings as well as the location, shape and appearance of constructions.